jtnnguyen/EurekaBot/README.md

 ### Step 6: Log conversation data to Cosmos DB using Middleware

-[Add a rich media card welcome message and log conversations to external datastore](https://github.com/rob-derosa/EurekaBotGuides/blob/master/guides/conversation_logger.md).
-Let's greet the user with a card that includes video, text and buttons.
-We should also log the questions and answers along with the probability score from QnA Maker so we can ensure our users are getting accurate results - we'll dig into Cosmos for this.
+[Log conversations to Cosmos DB using the SQL API](https://github.com/rob-derosa/EurekaBotGuides/blob/master/guides/conversation_logger.md).
+Let's log the questions and answers along with the probability score from QnA Maker so we can ensure our users are getting accurate results - we'll dig into Cosmos for this.

 ### Additional Resources